 Community Film for Social Transformation

 BNNRC has been struggling for the last 17 years to open up the community media (including Community Radio, Community Television) and giving focus on its vital role as voices of the voiceless rural people.
 The reality of today is that the bondage between the community people and local-level community radio stations are getting strengthened day-by-day.
 Community Radio has now become their part of life and livelihood.

 Now 17 Community Radio Stations are on-air in the country, aiming to ensure empowerment and right to information for the rural community.
 They are broadcasting altogether 135 hours program per day on information, education, local entertainment and development motivation activities.
 Around 1000 Youth Women & Youth are now working with those Stations throughout the country as rural broadcasters.
-17 community radio stations presently cover more than 6.18 million listeners of 67 upazilla of 13 districts.
+17 community radio stations presently cover more than 6.18 million listeners of 115 upazilla of 29 districts(partial).

 BNNRC has already established the Community Media News Agency (CMNA), Community Media Academy (CMA) Community Radio Help Desk 24×7 and Monthly Community Media News Letter to share development news & building capacity for the Community Media sector in Bangladesh.

 BNNRC is supported by contributions from different development organizations worldwide who share a commitment in building a free, independent and pluralistic community media of voices for the voiceless.

 We have now started advocacy with the Government of Bangladesh to open up Community Television for Development.
 We hope that, community television will come into being within a short time in Bangladesh.